ccyid/OSC-RISCV-Web/labs/lab0.rst

 Introduction
 *************
 In Lab 0, you need to prepare the environment for future development.
-You should install the target toolchain and use it to build a bootable image for the VisionFive 2 (VF2) board.
+You should install the target toolchain, and use them to build a bootable image for VF2.

 *****************
 Goals of this lab
 *****************

 * Set up the development environment.
-* Understand cross-platform development.
+* Understand what's cross-platform development.
-* Test your VF2 board.
+* Test your VF2.

 .. important::
   This lab is an introductory lab.